 “Shakespeare said pretty well everything and what he left out, James Joyce, with a judge from meself, put in.” – Brendan Behan

-Brendan Behan, Irish playwright and terrorist, was born on this day, in Dublin, in 1923.
+Brendan Behan, Irish playwright, IRA man, criminal, was born on this day, in Dublin, in 1923.
 He led a life of poverty, violence, controversy, and aimless wandering.
 He spent time in jail as a teenager, for being part of a plot to blow up a bridge (he had the bombs in his bag).
 Then he was involved in the attempted murder of two detectives, and was sentenced to 14 years in prison.
 While in prison, he (like so many other convicts) spent that time of enforced solitude writing.
 He wrote memoirs, confessions, poetry.
 He was still only 23 years old.
 His IRA activities ceased after that time, although he remained connected and friendly with most of its members (naturally – his whole family was involved).
 While in prison, he learned the Irish language.
 He drank like a fish.
 He had trouble getting published in Ireland (he was in a grand continuum of Irish writers who faced similar censorship issues).
 Behan was raised in a staunchly Republican family.
 His father was involved in the Easter uprising.
 Behan was Catholic, but not in name only.
 He was a true believer.

 Please go check out my friend Therese’s post about Behan.

 I have a total irreverence for anything connected with society except that which makes the roads safer, the beer stronger, the food cheaper, and the old men and old women warmer in the winter and happier in the summer.